frommelmak/aws-scripts/README.md

 You can filter the result by name, type and/or status.
 Or you can provide a list of instance IDs instead.

-Finally you can execute remote commands on all the instances returned by the filter.
+Finally you can execute remote commands on all the instances returned by the filter or the list.

 The '-h' option shows you how to use the available options.